 Combine acoustic materials to create a wall soundproofing system to increase the sound insulation of walls

 Soundproof a wall using wall soundproofing systems for the best levels of sound insulation.
-By using different products you will block and absorb higher levels of both impact and airborne sound.
-By using a soundproofing system you will block a greater range of sounds.
+By using different products, you will block and absorb higher levels of both impact and airborne sound.
+By using a soundproofing system, you will block a greater range of sounds.
 Different materials within the solution will block and absorb different frequencies.

-Wall soundproofing systems are a great way of soundproofing walls against noisy neighbours, soundproof a wall using wall soundproofing systems in rooms to reduce high levels of sound.
+Wall soundproofing systems are a great way of soundproofing walls against noisy neighbours.
+Soundproof a wall using wall soundproofing systems in rooms to reduce high levels of sound.
 Rooms such as studios, home cinemas and noisy work environments would require the additional levels of sound insulation you achieve by installing a wall soundproof system.

 What you will need to create a wall soundproofing system

 Another factor to take into consideration when you are soundproofing walls is creating separation.
 Creating separation between the existing wall and the soundproof wall will further improve the sound insulation.
-Sound will transfer through solid structures via vibration, if you can reduce the vibration the overall level of sound will be reduced.
+Sound will transfer through solid structures via vibration.
+If you can reduce the vibration, the overall level of sound will be reduced.

 finish soundproofing your walls by installing acoustic plasterboard or specialists soundproof panels.
-Acoustic plasterboard is denser than standard plasterboard, the density increases the sound insulation performance of these types of plasterboard.
+Acoustic plasterboard is denser than standard plasterboard.
+The density increases the sound insulation performance of these types of plasterboard.
 Achieve much higher levels of sound reduction using soundproof panels.
 Combining acoustic plasterboard with mass loaded vinyl membranes and acoustic foams increase the performance of the plasterboard.

 The Noisestop 1+ panel is supplied as standard with all our wall and ceiling soundproofing kits.
-Use the Noisestop Acoustic Panel to further improve the sound insulation of your wall soundproofing systems.
+Use the Noisestop Acoustic Panel further to improve the sound insulation of your wall soundproofing systems.